Questions About Your Application

 What happens at the loan closing?

 The closing will take place at the office of a title company or attorney in your area who will act as our agent.
-If you are purchasing a new home, the seller may also be at the closing to transfer ownership to you, but in some states, these two events actually happen separately.
+If you are purchasing a new home, the seller may also be at the closing to transfer ownership to you.

 The most important documents you will be signing at the closing include: